lavaeater/turbo-rocket-ultra/README.md

 - [ ] Nicer Setup UI, using Scene2d perhaps
 - [ ] Puzzle obstacles / machines
 - [ ] Oblique Projection

+### Text Crawl
+This could be combined with the transition concept.
+Here's what I want to do:
+- [ ] Show a dialog or crawl with paused game before level starts (what to do etc)
+- [ ] Pause game when level is done and show stats or something

 ### Transitions
 It uses nested framebuffers and a separate SpriteBatch (instead of generic batch) so I couldn't make myself bother.
 Will try something else instead.